bertilledaran/bertilledaran.github.io/content/research/bargaining-clubs/index.md

 ## Status

-Work in progress.
+Ongoing work.

 ## Overview

-This project combines survey evidence and clustering of UNFCCC texts to study coalitions and bargaining patterns around agriculture-climate issues.
+This project combines clustering of original survey evidence and UNFCCC official texts to study coalitions and bargaining patterns around agriculture-climate issues.